dotnet/roslyn-analyzers/src/NetAnalyzers/Microsoft.CodeAnalysis.NetAnalyzers.md

 |CodeFix|False|
 ---

-## [CA2262](https://learn.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca2262): Do not pass a struct to 'ArgumentNullException.ThrowIfNull'
+## [CA2262](https://learn.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca2262): Do not pass a non-nullable value to 'ArgumentNullException.ThrowIfNull'

 'ArgumentNullException.ThrowIfNull' throws when the passed argument is 'null'.
-A non-nullable struct can never be null, so 'ArgumentNullException.ThrowIfNull' will never throw.
+Certain constructs like non-nullable structs, 'nameof()' and 'new' expressions are known to never be null, so 'ArgumentNullException.ThrowIfNull' will never throw.

 |Item|Value|
 |-|-|